Firone/app-direct/README.md

 This is the AppDirect challenge application.
 It's built with spring-boot and maven with JDK 8;

-Events "SUBSCRIPTION_ORDER" are received and process.
+Events "SUBSCRIPTION_ORDER" are received and processed.
 All received events are visible on the home page.
-I don't implement OpenId, so only events can be received.
+I didn't implement OpenId, so only events can be received.

 ## Generate a war